 - Adequate documentation verifying the special circumstances (e.g., doctor’s letter, third-party letter).

 The Financial Aid Office considers all appeals.
 Notification of the decision is sent to your NECC email account.

 If an appeal is approved, you are placed on Special Probation.
 Your academic progress is reviewed at the end of the Special Probation term and the conditions of your appeal are evaluated.
 If the conditions of the appeal are not met, you are no longer eligible for financial aid until you meet the SAP standards.
 If the conditions of the appeal are met, you continue to be eligible for aid.
 However, the conditions of the appeal are reviewed each term until you are making satisfactory academic progress.

 Spring 2024 Satisfactory Academic Progress Appeal Form is available.

 Return of Title IV Funds Consumer Information

-Northern Essex Community College is required to determine the earned and unearned portions of Title IV aid (Federal Financial Aid) within 45 days of the date in which the Financial Aid Office is notified, a student ceases to attend all of his/her classes.
+Northern Essex Community College is required to determine the earned and unearned portions of Title IV aid (Federal Financial Aid) within 30 days of the date in which the Financial Aid Office is notified, that a student ceases to attend all of his/her classes.
 Earned and unearned aid is based on the amount of time a student spent in attendance.
 Up through the 60 percent point in each semester a pro-rata schedule is used to determine the amount of Federal Financial Aid a student has earned at the time of withdrawal.
 After the 60 percent point in the semester a student has earned 100 percent of their Federal Financial Aid.

 NOTE: The Return of Title IV Funds (R2T4) regulations do not dictate an institutional refund policy.
 Withdrawing from or ceasing to attend classes can result in owing a balance to NECC if a student does not earn enough financial aid to cover their bill.
 See the NECC refund policy .